armandosrz/Learning_Python/csci523/readMe.txt

 		'SyntaxWarning: name 'generatedStates' is used prior to global declaration' This does not affect the performance of the program.
 I am still learning about globals in python.
+	Some of the special cases come out with no solution even though Wikipedia says it should be one.
+This part was not required for undergrads

 Extra:
 	My program generates and displays a graph of the generated States and the